martin-linha/bloggito/frontend/src/assets/plugins/github-activity/README.md

 # GitHub Activity Stream Widget

 This is a small Javascript plugin that creates a stream of your recent GitHub activity.
-It displays the user's name, username, photo, and a list of each individual activity type.
+It displays the userDetail's name, username, photo, and a list of each individual activity type.
 Click [here](https://caseyscarborough.github.io/github-activity) for a demo.

 A sample image of the activity stream is shown below: